0wain/puregym-api-php-wrapper/README.md

 Massive credit to [2t6h/puregym-attendance](https://github.com/2t6h/puregym-attendance) for their work in reverse engineering the API.
 This library is based on their work.

+**Disclaimer**: This library is not affiliated with PureGym in any way.
+Use at your own risk.

 ## Installation

 1. Install the package with composer `composer require owainjones74/puregym-api-wrapper`